aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/chart-interactivity/_index.md

 chart.getNSeries().get(0).getPoints().getDataLabels().setShowLabelAsDataCallout(true);
 ```

 ### 4.3.
-Implementing Drill-Down
+How to Drill Down (Implementing Drill‑Down)

-To implement drill-down functionality, you can use hyperlinks or create custom actions.
-Here's an example of adding a hyperlink to a data point:
+Drill‑down lets users click a data point and jump to a detailed view (e.g., a web page).
+Here we attach a hyperlink to the first point of the series.

 ```java
 // Add a hyperlink to a data point